slerman12/BrokenWisdoms-V3-in-progress/2-Opposing-Views/2-Medical-Malpractices.md

 I was in so much torture in the last months of taking benzos, and even more during withdrawal.

-In the first week of finishing my tapering, the Finland woman invited me to Scottland, and I traveled by airplane—internationally—myself.
+In the first week of finishing my tapering, the Finland woman invited me to Scotland, and I traveled by airplane—internationally—myself.
 I was unable to read the airplane terminals.
 I couldn’t understand the words from the speakers.
 I was in so much pain, but I wouldn’t miss it, *this time now bald and brain damaged*.

 ## Psychiatry at the University of Rochester's Strong Hospital